Rubblization

 Rubblization is a construction and engineering technique that involves saving time and transportation costs by reducing existing concrete into rubble at its current location rather than hauling it to another location.
 Rubblization has two primary applications: creating a base for new roadways and decommissioning nuclear power plants.

 Road construction

-In road construction, a worn-out Portland cement concrete can be rubblized and then overlaid with a new surface, usually asphalt concrete.
-Specialized equipment breaks up the old roadway into small pieces to make a base for new pavement.
-This saves the expense of transporting the old pavement to a disposal site, and purchasing/transporting new base materials for the replacement paving.
+In road construction, a worn-out concrete (Portland cement concrete) roadway can be rubblized and then overlaid with a new surface, usually asphalt concrete.
+Specialized equipment breaks the old roadway into small pieces to make a base for new pavement.
+This saves the expense of transporting the old pavement to a disposal site, and purchasing and transporting new base materials for the replacement paving.
 The result is a smoother pavement surface than would be obtained if a layer of asphalt were to be applied to the unbroken concrete surface.
 The technique has been used on roads since the late 1990s, and is also being used for concrete airport runways.